cornerpirate/git-version/README.md

 # git-version
-Find out what version of a file you have access to
+Find out what version of a file you have access to.

+Kind of useful.